SimonGiebenhain/AIR-Nets/README.md

 # Generation
-To generate the reconstructed meshes for the test set, run
+To generate reconstructions of the test set, run
 ```
-python generate.py -exp_name YOUR_EXP_NAME -checkpoint CKPT_NUM -batch_points 400000 -pc_samples NUM_INPUT_POINTS -retrieval_res RES
+python generate.py -exp_name YOUR_EXP_NAME -checkpoint CKPT_NUM -batch_points 400000 -method REC_METHOD
 ```
+where `CKPT_NUM` specifies the epoch to load the model from, `-batch_points` specifies how many points are batched together and may have top be adapted to your GPU size and `REC_METHOD` can either be `mise` or `mcubes`.
+The former (and recommended) option uses the MISE algorithm for reconstruciton.
+The latter uses the vanilla marching cubes algorithm.
+For the MISE you can specifiy to additional paramters `-mise_res` (initial resolution, default is 64) and `-mise_steps` (number of refinement steps, defualt 2).
+(Note that we used 3 refinement steps for the main results of the dense models in the paper, just to be on the save side and not miss any details.)
+For the regular marching cubes algorithm you can use `-mcubes_res` to specify the resolution of the grid (default 128).
+Note that the cubic scaling quickly renders this really slow.

-This will place the generate meshes in the `.OFF`format in `experiments/YOUR_EXP_NAME/evaluation_CKPT_NUM_@RES/generation`.
+The command will place the generate meshes in the `.OFF`format in `experiments/YOUR_EXP_NAME/evaluation_CKPT_NUM_@mise_resxmise_steps/generation` or `experiments/YOUR_EXP_NAME/evaluation_CKPT_NUM_@mcubes_res/generation` depending on `method`.
-`-retrieval_res` specifies the resolution used for the marching cubes algorithm.
-Note that the runtime scales cubically w.r.t. `RES`.
-We used 256, which achieves visually pleasing results, but takes about 11-12s per mesh.
-Also, consider using the maximal `-batch_points` possible for your GPU.

-> The generation script can be run on multiple machines in parallel in order to increase generation speed significantly.

 # Evaluation
 Running